Comac C919

-The Comac C919 is a narrow-body airliner developed by Chinese aircraft manufacturer Comac.
+The Comac C919 is a narrow-body airliner developed by Chinese state owned aircraft manufacturer Comac.

-The development program was launched in 2008.
+The development program was launched in 2008 as a competitor to the Airbus A320 and Boeing 737.
 Production began in December 2011, with the first prototype being rolled out on 2 November 2015; the maiden flight took place on 5 May 2017.
 On 29 September 2022 the C919 received its CAAC type certificate.
 The first production airframe was delivered to China Eastern Airlines on 9 December 2022 and was put into commercial passenger service on 28 May 2023.